bottyBotz/nn-template/docs/features/docs.md

         - Strucure: getting-started/structure.md
     ```

-2. Create all the files references in the `nav` relative to the `docs/` folder.
+2. Create all the files referenced in the `nav` relative to the `docs/` folder.

     ```bash
     ❯ tree docs